 If the quote works with your budget we'll follow up with a few more simple questions to nail down the wood species, design and color options for your piece.

-From there we'll send an invoice with most or all of the specifications we've discussed so you can place your deposit.
-Deposits can be made by check, cash or bank transfer for free, or by credit/debit card with a 3% processing fee, which will later be added to your final balance.
+From there we'll send an invoice with most or all of the specifications we've discussed so you can place your 50% deposit.
+Deposits can be made by credit card or bank transfer.

 Then we start building your dream furniture!